A Hyperactive FRB Pinpointed in an SMC-Like Satellite Host Galaxy: Abstract

+Valuable insights can be gained by analyzing the burst properties of FRBs themselves, such as; burst durations \citep[e.g.,][]{snelders_2023_natas}, their scintillation bandwidths and scattering timescales \citep[e.g.,][]{nimmo_2025_nature}, their (time variable) Faraday rotation measure \citep[RM; e.g.,][]{Michilli_2018_Natur} and dispersion measure \citep[e.g.,][]{Hessels_2019_ApJL}, energetics \citep[e.g.,][]{ouldboukattine_2024_arxiv} and (de)polarization \citep[e.g.,][]{gopinath_2024_mnras} --- all of these properties reveal information about the possible emission mechanism(s) and propagation effects.
 Besides studying the properties of the bursts themselves, the origin(s) of FRBs can be investigated by identifying their host galaxies and local environments.
-Localizations of apparently one-off FRBs can be achieved by detecting them with wide-field-of-view interferometric arrays operating at high time resolution, such as the Deep Synoptic Array \citep[DSA; e.g.][]{Sharma_2024_Nature}, the Australian Square Kilometre Array Pathfinder \citep[ASKAP; e.g.][]{Gordon_2024_APJL}, and the Canadian Hydrogen Intensity Mapping Experiment FRB system (CHIME/FRB) and its Outrigger telescopes \citep[e.g.,][]{Shah_2025_ApJL}.
+Localizations of apparently one-off FRBs can be achieved by detecting them with wide-field-of-view interferometric arrays operating at high time resolution, such as the Deep Synoptic Array \citep[DSA; e.g.,][]{Sharma_2024_Nature}, the Australian Square Kilometre Array Pathfinder \citep[ASKAP; e.g.,][]{Gordon_2024_APJL}, and the Canadian Hydrogen Intensity Mapping Experiment FRB system (CHIME/FRB) and its Outrigger telescopes \citep[e.g.,][]{Shah_2025_ApJL}.
 To determine the local neighbourhood of an FRB source, within its host, a localization precision on the milliarcsecond (mas) level is needed.
 This can only be achieved using very long baseline interferometry (VLBI), with baselines of hundreds to thousands of kilometres.
-The CHIME Outriggers system is now starting to provide $\sim 100$\,mas FRB positions \citep{andrew_2025_atel}.
-The most precise localisations of repeaters, and their sometimes associated compact persistent radio sources (PRS), have been achieved with the European VLBI Network (EVN), as we do in this paper \citep{Marcote_2017_ApJL,Marcote_2020_Natur,Kirsten_2022_Natur,Nimmo_2022_ApJL,Bhandari_2023_APJL_Dec,Hewitt_2024_MNRAS,hewitt_2024_mnras_dec}.

-With the EVN, it is sometimes possible to localise repeating sources to a few-mas precision, which provides detailed matching to space-based optical and infrared imaging \citep{Tendulkar_2021_ApJL} and VLBI radio imaging \citep{Bhandari_2023_APJL_Dec}.
-This gives a zoomed-in view of how the FRB is situated with respect to local star formation and other galactic features like a PRS.
-In general, the (local) environments of FRBs are diverse, ranging from globular clusters \citep{Kirsten_2022_Natur}, to massive star-forming galaxies \citep{Sharma_2024_Nature}, to low-metallicity dwarf galaxies \citep{Tendulkar_2017_ApJL}, and quiescent elliptical galaxies \citep{Shah_2025_ApJL,Eftekhari_2025_APJL}.
-The association of some repeaters with a PRS suggests that the FRB source is also powering a surrounding nebula or jetted outflow due to accretion \citep[see][and references therein]{Bhandari_2023_APJL_Dec}.
+The CHIME Outriggers system is now starting to provide $\sim 5$\,GHz using the Very Long Baseline Array \citep[VLBA;][]{bruni_2025_aa}.
+Using the GTC, \citet{chen_ApJ_2025} find a redshift that is consistent with \citet{Bhardwaj_2024_ATel} and show that the host of \ronefourseven is located behind a galaxy cluster.